 2002 IEEE International Conference on Communications.
 Conference Proceedings.
 ICC 2002 (Cat.
 No.02CH37333)

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano and Daneshgaran, F., "Multiscale Iterative LBG Clustering for SIMO Channel Identification" (2002).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 142.